Legend: IFC – Issued For Construction

 a.
 PREPARATION OF REDLINE MARKUP DRAWINGS

-1. The redline marking process starts and based on the approved activity on site raised through an inspection (i.e. Inspection Request) to the Consultant.
+1. The redline marking process starts and based on the approved activity on-site raised through an inspection (i.e. Inspection Request) to the Consultant.

 2. The construction team will take the controlled copy of approved drawings and will stamp it with the “Redline” stamp in the “green” (or whatever color propose to be used in stamping but will stand out different from the approved drawing stamp color).

 3. Changes on the site shall be marked with “RED” color on the controlled copies.
-This is a continuing process which is being implemented and updated during the project duration by the Construction team with thorough knowledge of how the marking is being prepared.
+This is a continuing process that is being implemented and updated during the project duration by the Construction team with thorough knowledge of how the marking is being prepared.